 The following individuals are NOT eligible to apply to this competition (but may be listed as co-authors involved in the research): 1) Faculty members, 2) Current officers of the IADR Craniofacial Biology Research Group and/or 2) previous award winners of this awards program.

-In addition to completing their abstract submission on the IADR website* and being a member of the Craniofacial Biology Group, applicants must email the following 3 documents to the Immediate Past-President of the IADR Craniofacial Biology Group on or before Friday March 1st, 2019:
+In addition to completing their abstract submission on the IADR website* and being a member of the Craniofacial Biology Group, applicants must email the following 3 documents to the Immediate Past-President of the IADR Craniofacial Biology Group by the deadline of October 25, 2019:

 Dr Sylvia Frazier Bowers

 - A one-page biography or CV containing the following information: name, date of birth, undergraduate and postgraduate studies completed, the name of your primary research mentor for the submitted work, and a list of your research publications.

 - A one-page recommendation letter written by your primary research mentor (or the head of the research core/center at the applicant’s school or university, i.e., an Associate Dean of Research).

 - A detailed project report written by the applicant (maximum 4 double-spaced pages) with the following 6 sections: